mmeli19/Outlook-phishing-quiz/README.md

 # Phishing Quiz Senior Thesis
 This is a hack of https://phishingquiz.withgoogle.com/ that i used to collect data from Claflin University students on whether they can identify phish or legitimate emails.
+Completed project can be viewed here https://venerable-sorbet-29d233.netlify.app/